Research

 Current and forthcoming research projects are tackling questions such as:

-Which kinds of interventions can be developed to alter a person’s self-worth, so it is less affected by the praise and esteem of others (especially in online contexts), and which brain regions and networks help support these changes?
+Which kinds of interventions can be developed to alter a person’s self-worth so it is less affected by feedback on social media, and which brain regions and networks help support these changes?

-How can we identify problematic aspects of social media use in young adults and break links between problematic use and poor mental health?
+How can we identify problematic aspects of social media use and break links between problematic use and poor mental health?